-Note: UC access to Elsevier articles is being gradually restored, and this an archived copy of the guide to accessing Elsevier articles.
+Note: as of April 1, 2021, UC access to Elsevier articles has been restored, and this an archived copy of the guide to accessing Elsevier articles.
 For current information about Elsevier and UC, see the actively maintained page.

 By April 1, 2021, UC will have regained access to all articles published in Elsevier journals the libraries subscribed to before, plus additional journals to which UC previously did not subscribe.
 Access to those journals in ScienceDirect will start to be restored March 16, 2021 and will continue to be added until they are all available on April 1.